microsoft/FluidFramework/packages/tools/client-debug-view/README.md

 The suggested use pattern is to hide the `ClientDebugView` component behind some dev/debug-only flag, and allow developers to toggle it on as needed to analyze / adjust local state.

 ## Working in the package

+### Build

+To build the package locally, first ensure you have run `npm install` from the root of the mono-repo.
+Next, to build the code, run `npm run build` from the root of the mono-repo, or use [fluid-build](https://github.com/microsoft/FluidFramework/tree/main/build-tools/packages/build-tools#running-fluid-build-command-line) via `fluid-build -s build`.

+-   Note: Once you have run a build from the root, assuming no other changes outside of this package, you may run `npm run build` directly within this directory for a faster build.
+    If you make changes to any of this package's local dependencies, you will need to run a build again from the root before building again from directly within this package.

+### Test

+To run the tests, first ensure you have followed the [build](#build) steps above.
+Next, run `npm run test` from a terminal within this directory.

 ### Test Sandbox App